2nd Division (Estonia)

 The 2nd Division, was one of the three Estonian divisions created during the Estonian War of Independence, which was active until the Soviet occupation of Estonia.
-Since the restoration of independence in 1991 there are no divisions currently among the Estonian Defence Forces.

 History

 The 2nd Division staff was based in Tartu.
 Since February 1, 1940, the division was made up by the Tartu Military District and Võru-Petseri Military District.

 Order of battle

 The unit order of battle in 1939: